haixinwu03/haixinwu03/README.md

 ### 🎯 Goals

-In the coming 5 years, I hope to obtain a **Master’s degree in Biostatistics** and begin my career in the public health or data science field.
+In the coming 5 years, I hope to obtain a **Master’s degree in Biostatistics/Health Data Science** and begin my career in the public health or data science field.
 My long-term goal is to contribute to meaningful health outcomes through data-driven research and analysis.

 ---